 - 12. If an installation of SPV systems is planned on-aerodrome (i.e. within its licensed boundary) then it is recommended that data on the reflectivity of the solar panel material should be included in any assessment before installation approval can be granted.
 Although approval for installation is the responsibility of the ALH, as part of a condition of a CAA Aerodrome Licence, the ALH is required to obtain prior consent from CAA Aerodrome Standards Department before any work is begun or approval to the developer or LPA is granted, in accordance with the procedures set out in CAP 791 Procedures for Changes to Aerodrome Infrastructure. - 13.
 During the installation and associated construction of SPV systems there may also be a need to liaise with nearby aerodromes if cranes are to be used; CAA notification and permission is not required. - 14.
 The CAA aims to replace this informal guidance with formal policy in due course and reserves the right to cancel, amend or alter the guidance provided in this document at its discretion upon receipt of new information. - 15.
-Further guidance may be obtained from CAA's Aerodrome Standards Department via aerodromes@caa.co.uk. - 3.11 The CAA Guidance does not provide a methodology for assessing the effects of glint and glare on aviation infrastructure.
-Many aviation stakeholders under the umbrella of the CAA in the UK utilise the US FAA guidance presented on the following page.
-It is known that other countries internationally recommend the FAA guidance and it remains the most detailed methodology for assessing glint and glare internationally.
-The FAA guidance is presented in the following subsection.
+Further guidance may be obtained from CAA's Aerodrome Standards Department via aerodromes@caa.co.uk. - 3.15 CAP 738 Safeguarding of Aerodromes is a later CAA document which details more on the specifics of safeguarding against solar developments.
+Key excerpts from the guidance are presented in the section below.